HarrisonHall/hachha.dev/content/pages/blog/articles/gamertags/gamertags.md

   <img src="/blog/gamertags/catman/catman_angry.png" style="width:50%" />
 </div>

-## History

 ## hachha

 My own gamertag has changed over the years.
-It's evolved from `hocko`->`HaChHa`->`hachha` in a way that makes the tag a bit more personal, for better or worse.
-It's always fun watching someone struggle to figure out to get my attention for a callout; `hachha` is simply my initials and has no official pronunciation (I prefer the "ha cha" onomatopoeia).
+It has evolved from `hocko` -> `HaChHa` -> `hachha`.
+It's always fun watching someone struggle to figure out to get my attention for a callout; `hachha` is simply my initials and has no official pronunciation (I prefer the "ha cha" onomatopoeia, but I hear "ha cha ha" frequently).
 For more anonymous settings, I prefer other alternative tags, but for most platforms "hachha" is fine.

-Gamertags are a fun way of expressing yourself and often reveal a bit about the psyche of the user.